Nursultan Nazarbayev: Post-presidency

-According to The Economist, despite his resignation, he is still behind the leadership of the country.
+According to The Economist, despite his resignation, he was still behind the leadership of the country.
 His resignation is considered by The Moscow Times to be an attempt to turn him into a Lee Kuan Yew type of public figure.
-In the month since his resignation, he had met with South Korean President Moon Jae-in and Hungarian Prime Minister Viktor Orbán during their visit to Kazakhstan.
+In the month since his resignation, he had met with South Korean president Moon Jae-in and Hungarian prime minister Viktor Orbán during their visit to Kazakhstan.
 Notably, their meetings with Nazarbayev took place separately from their meetings with President Tokayev, who is the de jure head of state.
 Two days after leaving office, he attended the Nauryz celebrations where he was greeted by the civilian population.
 In regard to accommodations as the first president, it is known that his personal office (now known as Kökorda) has been moved to a different location in the capital from the presidential palace.
 It was also reported in late April 2019 that Nazarbayev also maintains a private jet for official and private visits.

 He has embarked on two foreign visits since leaving office, to Beijing and Moscow.
 The former visit took place during the second Belt and Road Forum while the latter took place during the 2019 Moscow Victory Day Parade.
 In late-May, Turkish Foreign Minister Mevlüt Çavuşoğlu announced the naming of Nazarbayev as the Honorary President of the Turkic Council.
 On 7 September, he visited Moscow once again to attend the Moscow City Day celebrations on the VDNKh and to open his pavilion at the trade show.
-During a visit to the Azerbaijani capital of Baku, he told the hosting President Ilham Aliyev that his father, former President Heydar Aliyev, would be "very delighted" with the development of the capital.
+During a visit to the Azerbaijani capital of Baku, he told the hosting President Ilham Aliyev that his father, former president Heydar Aliyev, would be "very delighted" with the development of the capital.
 In late October, he attended the Enthronement of Japanese emperor Naruhito as the representative of Kazakhstan.
-During this visit, he met with Ukrainian President Volodymyr Zelensky, during which he congratulated him on his election victory and was invited by Zelensky to visit Kyiv.
+During this visit, he met with Ukrainian president Volodymyr Zelensky, during which he congratulated him on his election victory and was invited by Zelensky to visit Kyiv.
 Nazarbayev met with Spanish tennis player Rafael Nadal during his visit to Kazakhstan for a charity tennis match.
 During his meeting with Nadal, he personally called former Spanish King Juan Carlos I. In October 2019, it was announced that all potential ministerial candidates needed the approval of Nazarbayev before being appointed by Tokayev, with the exception of Minister of Defence, Interior Minister and Foreign Minister.